 Students are taught to consider and evaluate their own media use habits, particularly the posture they have habitually come to assume as they've engaged with media throughout their lives.
 They are challenged to move from a posture of "mindless consumption," to consciously choosing to hold a life-long posture of "mindful critique."
-This third Core Reality of Media Use Habits is addressed in the yellow box on the right hand side of page 11 of How to Use Your Head to Guard Your Heart: A 3(D) Guide to Making Wise Media Choices.
+This third Core Reality of Media Use Habits is addressed in the orange box on the right hand side of page 10 of How to Use Your Head to Guard Your Heart: A 3(D) Guide to Making Responsible Media Choices under the heading "Your Media Use Habits."
 (Take some time now to read through and familiarize yourself with this content.)